• LoginLogin

 Is it possible to enter on the day?

-The Etape Loch Ness is open to cyclists aged 17 and over on the day of event.
+Yes, participants must be aged 17 and over on the day of the event.

-Can I be in the same start wave as my friends or club members?
+Can I have the same start wave as my friends

-If you would like to start in the same wave as your friends or club members, please input a ‘Team Name’ during the registration process.
-Please ensure that you all input it identically.
+Yes – if you would like to start in the same wave as your friends, please input a ‘Team Name’ when you enter online.

 Can I transfer my place to another participant?

-Please note: Never swap your participant number with any other participant, as this could cause problems for our medical teams and timing service.
-If event organisers become aware of anyone who swaps their race number they will be disqualified and reported to British Cycling.
+Never swap your bib number with any other participant, as this could cause problems for our medical teams and timing service.
+If event organisers become aware of anyone who swaps their bib number they will be disqualified.

 What type of bike can I use?

-Road bikes are preferable, but gravel, mountain, hybrid touring bikes and tandem bikes are acceptable.
-If you are riding a tandem, both participants need to enter as individual participants.
+Road bikes are preferable, however it is possible to take part on gravel, mountain, hybrid touring bikes and tandem bikes are also acceptable.

-Please note that fixed wheel bikes (bikes that use the pedals as a brake) are NOT permitted.
-Please refer to the Event Rules for list of bikes that are not permitted.
+Please note that fixed wheel bikes are not permitted.
+Please refer to General Terms & Conditions for list of bikes that are not permitted.

 An electric bike or Ebike is permitted, provided it is a UK road legal bike with maximum electro speed of 15.5 mph (25 kph) and rated power output of 250 watts or less.